 Grupo Phoenix Chooses Virginia (Again)

-In 2017, after a competitive, nationwide search, Grupo Phoenix committed to expanding for the fourth time at its manufacturing operation in Pulaski County.
+In 2017, after a competitive, nationwide search, Grupo Phoenix committed to expanding for the third time at its manufacturing operation in Pulaski County.
 The $48+ million project included 145 new jobs, bringing the company’s total capital investment since 2010 to $106.2 million and 585 new jobs for the citizens of the New River Valley.
-Grupo Phoenix’s fourth expansion and continued investment in Virginia is a strong testament to the wealth of opportunity available to global companies in the New River Valley and the Commonwealth.
+Grupo Phoenix’s third expansion and continued investment in Virginia is a strong testament to the wealth of opportunity available to global companies in the New River Valley and the Commonwealth.